 If your estate was above the nil rate band (£325k April 2009) and your spouse could only inherit the first £250k as per the Rules of Intestacy, your death would create an immediate inheritance tax bill of 40% of everything about £325k.
 If everything passes to your spouse then there is no inheritance tax to pay between spouses so one could be created to alter intestacy and thus mitigate the tax bill.

 There are many reasons why it may be desirable to amend the will of a deceased person.
 You may wish to balance differences in the finances of the beneficiaries.
 Perhaps a wealthier sibling may wish to increase the inheritance of a poorer sibling.
 It may be preferable to pass the inheritance on to the next generation rather than swelling the estates (which will be taxable) of wealthy parents to struggling grandchildren.
-In either case one to a will need to be drawn up.
+In either case a will need to be drawn up.

 It is sometimes the case that people die without having made any tax planning provision for their family.
 The distribution of a deceased person's assets can be altered to avoid paying extra inheritance tax.
 They can be drawn up so the estate passes on in the most Inheritance Tax efficient way and to minimise Capital Gains Tax (CGT) liability.